MicrosoftDocs/edge-developer/microsoft-edge/dev-guide/security/content-security-policy.md

 ---
 description: Learn how the Content Security Policy enables control of resources that a particular page can fetch or execute with the aim of preventing code injection attacks.
-title: Dev guide: Content Security Policy - Microsoft Edge Development
+title: Dev guide - Content Security Policy - Microsoft Edge Development
 author: abbycar
 ---